Sparklight77/MaterialDigger/README.md

 > [!NOTE]
 > If you encounter any problems, simply open an issue in [mcbegamerxx9541 script](https://github.com/mcbegamerxx954/material-updater/tree/v0.1.1) and tell them the problem and mention that you used this script

+# 📝Note
+For further suggestions and improvements open an issue here or contact me on Discord `@sparklight77`.
+Iam always looking for improvements.